 - Clearance for Work: are only required when specified in the written agreement between TotalMed Staffing and its clients.
 If required, the applicant will submit a written clearance for work conducted within the last twelve months prior to hire date.
-The Clearance for Work shall include whatever specifications are in the written agreement between TotalMed Staffing and its clients, which may or may not include a medical history, physical examination, laboratory work as indicated, and a written report to indicate that the employee is physically and medically qualified to perform the duties to be assigned.
-In addition, annual physicals are required thereafter - Tuberculosis Test: are only required when specified in the written agreement between TotalMed Staffing and its clients.
-TB tests if required may need to be conducted within the last twelve months prior to hire date.
-The TB test may show a negative result.
-Applicants who test positive as a tuberculin reactor are required to submit documentation of a negative chest x-ray showing no abnormalities and/or provide proof of prophylactic antibiotic therapy.
-One clear chest x-ray is required for individuals following a positive skin test or documented history of positive skin test, repeat chest X rays thereafter are not required for those who present positive skin results, repeat chest x rays are only required when specified in the written agreement between TotalMed Staffing and its clients.
-Applicants with positive TB results must also complete a TB questionnaire upon hire and annually thereafter when specified in the written agreement between TotalMed Staffing and its clients.
+The Clearance for Work shall include whatever specifications are in the written agreement between TotalMed Staffing and its clients, which may or may not include a medical history, physical examination, laboratory work as indicated, and a written report to indicate that the employee is physically and medically qualified to perform the duties to be assigned. - Vaccinations: are only required when specified in the written agreement between TotalMed Staffing and its clients.
+If required the applicant will Submit proof of exposure to or immunization to Rubella, Rubeola, Mumps, and Varicella zoster.